-There are few media to which youth are exposed to as early as toys, which make up an important part of their media consumption throughout childhood: despite competition from electronics, half of children 14 and younger asked for toys for Christmas in 2011, a number that likely rises for younger children.
-As a result, the messages about body image that children get from toys may come at a time when they are still forming ideas about gender identity.
+There are few media to which youth are exposed to as early as toys, which make up an important part of their media consumption throughout childhood: despite competition from electronics, the Canadian toy industry saw an increase in sales of 6.5% in the start of 2020 compared to the same time last year.
+As a result, the messages about body image that children get from toys that they’re buying or being given may come at a time when they are still forming ideas about gender identity.

 Music is a significant medium in a young person’s life, particularly during the teenage years.
 While other media may occupy a greater number of hours, it is most often from music that teenagers define their identities and draw cues about how to dress and to behave.

 Advertising, particularly for fashion and cosmetics, has a powerful effect on how we see ourselves and how we think we should look.
 They also have a large influence on body image and dissatisfaction: 50% of ads found in teen magazines use “sexualized beauty” to sell products, creating a mindset from a young age that beauty is defined by looking and acting a certain way.

 Despite the popularity of the internet, movies and TV still dominate young people’s media use (though they are increasingly watching both online).
 Given this widespread appeal, these media may have an indirect effect by influencing how groups or cultures view body image.

 Traditionally, most of the concerns about media and body image have revolved around girls, but more and more, researchers and health professionals are turning their attention to boys, as well.
 A growing body of research indicates that although boys are less likely to talk about their insecurities, they too experience anxiety about their bodies.